swaroopkala/places-backend/README.md

 - Provides autocomplete suggestions for place searches
 - Handles API requests securely with validation and rate limiting
-- Includes all the good stuff: CORS, security headers, error handling
+- Includes all the good stuff: CORS, error handling

 ## Setup